2014 Screaming Eagle Cabernet Sauvignon

 chevron-down

-Screaming Eagle is an American winery located in Oakville, north of the city of Napa in the Napa Valley (California).
-It is best known for its very rare, limited production Cabernet Sauvignon wines.
+Screaming Eagle is an American winery located in Oakville, north of Napa in Napa Valley, California.
+It is particularly famous for its extremely rare, limited-production Cabernet Sauvignon wines.
 This winery was founded in 1986 by Jean Phillips, who sold grapes to several Napa Valley wineries.
-She purchased the 57-acre Oakville vineyard in 1986, which was planted with a mix of varieties, most of which were sold to various Napa wineries, except for 80 vines of Cabernet Sauvignon.
+She purchased the 57-hectare Oakville vineyard in 1986, which was planted with a mix of varietals, most of which, except for 80 Cabernet Sauvignon vines, were sold to various Napa wineries.

-Screaming Eagle’s production is rare, with a strong focus on quality.
-The vineyard is relatively small and the team takes a hands-on and precise approach to every aspect of winemaking.
-The vineyards cover 48.21 acres (19.51 ha), planted with Cabernet Sauvignon, Merlot, Cabernet Franc and a small amount of Sauvignon Blanc.
+Screaming Eagle's production is rare, with a strong focus on quality.
+The vineyard is relatively small, and the team applies a practical and precise approach to every aspect of winemaking.
+The vineyards span 48.21 acres (19.51 ha), planted with Cabernet Sauvignon, Merlot, Cabernet Franc, and a small amount of Sauvignon Blanc.
 The vineyards are managed by David Abreu Vineyard Management and cared for by Jorge Delgado and his team.
 In 2006, 34 hectares were replanted.
 Annual production ranges from 400 to 750 cases (between 5,000 and 9,000 750ml bottles).
-The winemakers are Nick Gislason, Robert Black and Michel Rolland.
-Screaming Eagle is known for its extremely limited production, typically producing only a few hundred cases of wine each year.
+The winemakers are Nick Gislason, Robert Black, and Michel Rolland.
+Screaming Eagle is known for its extremely limited production, typically producing only a few hundred cases of wine annually.
 This limited availability has contributed to its reputation as one of the most exclusive and sought-after wineries in the world.
-This producer's Cabernet Sauvignon is highly praised for its exceptional quality, complexity and depth.
-Its reviews from wine critics are almost always excellent and its wines are considered some of the best produced in Napa Valley.
-The rarity and quality of Screaming Eagle wines make them some of the most expensive in the world.
-They are often sold by allotment to a select group of customers, and secondary market prices can be exorbitant.
+This producer's Cabernet Sauvignon is highly praised for its exceptional quality, complexity, and depth.
+Critics' reviews are almost always excellent, and the wines are considered among the finest produced in Napa Valley.
+The rarity and quality of Screaming Eagle wines make them among the most expensive in the world.
+They are often sold by allocation to a select group of customers, and secondary market prices can be exorbitant.

-The 2014 Screaming Eagle is a blend of 79% Cabernet Sauvignon, 16% Merlot and the remainder Cabernet Franc.
-The hallmark of this iconic wine is the exceptional purity of the cassis fruit, which is also abundantly present in the 2014.
-This is a seductive, direct wine with an opaque ruby/purple colour, seamlessly constructed, full-bodied and with a long finish of silky tannins.
-It glides across the palate with that characteristic fruit purity that is so typical of Screaming Eagle.
+The 2014 Screaming Eagle is a blend of 79% Cabernet Sauvignon, 16% Merlot, and the remainder Cabernet Franc.
+The hallmark of this iconic wine is the exceptional purity of the blackcurrant fruit, which is also abundantly present in the 2014.
+It is a seductive, direct wine with an opaque ruby/purple color, seamlessly structured, full-bodied, and with a long finish of silky tannins.
+It glides across the palate with that characteristic fruit purity so typical of Screaming Eagle.

-FACT : Will only be shipped within the Netherlands or can be picked up.
-The wine is in our conditioned Wine Warehouse and if you come to pick up the wine you will also receive a nice discount.
-You will see your discount immediately when you choose Pick up in the Checkout page.
-We are located almost next to the Rijksweg with plenty of parking.
+FYI : We only ship within the Netherlands or can be picked up.
+The wine is stored in our climate-controlled Wine Warehouse, and if you pick it up, you'll also receive a nice discount.
+You'll see your discount immediately when you choose Pickup at the checkout page.
+We're located almost next to the Rijksweg with ample parking.
 Click here for our address.

 Specifications